 Of those products that do have live cultures, the CFU counts (colony

 forming units) may be uselessly low.
-With yogurts in particular, in
+With retail yogurts in particular, in

 addition to low CFUs, far too many are low-fat, high-sugar junk foods